Gklimo/strava/README.md

 In web browser you can set up Airbyte connection at `localhost:8000`

-- TODO: More tests in CI/CD eg. analytics_tests/ and dbt/strava/tests/
-- TODO: More restrictive security group inbound rules for dagster and airbyte

 ### Airbyte CDC Setup Instructions

 To enable Change Data Capture (CDC) with Airbyte, follow the steps outlined below: